systemb4/pwg/README.md

 :specify amount of passwords

 **-m**
-:specify to only output one password which also uses the numcounter algorithm to make sure that the single password a sufficient amount of numbers so that it is even stronger
+:specify to only output one password which also uses the numcounter algorithm to make sure that the single password contains a sufficient amount of numbers so that it is even stronger

 **-n**
 :specify amount of numbers to check for in the numcount algorithm